SwedbankPay/developer.swedbankpay.com/payments/index.md

 ## The Fundamentals

+{% include alert.html type="neutral"
+                      icon="info"
-> All Payments APIs in the Swedbank Pay API Platform share a common foundation with a similar payment process for all payment instruments, reducing complexity and enabling a more straightforward integration.
+                      body="All Payments APIs in the Swedbank Pay API Platform share a common foundation with a similar payment process for all payment instruments, reducing complexity and enabling a more straightforward integration." %}

 *Two-phase payments* ([Card][credit-card], [Invoice][invoice],
 [MobilePay][invoice], [Vipps][vipps])